jstrachan/coffee-script/TypeAnnotations.md

 What if I don't want to use them?
 ---------------------------------

-Thats totally fine!
+That's totally fine!
 In many ways lots of JavaScript pages are quite simple; doing a bit of Ajax + DOM manipulation with jQuery and whatnot; the help type checking (dynamic or static) brings to small & simple scripts doesn't help hugely.

-However increasingly folks are writing bigger and bigger codebases in CoffeeScript; to run both on the client and server side; so type annotations can help you scale your code across different teams & help catch refactoring bugs earlier.
+However, increasingly folks are writing bigger and bigger codebases in CoffeeScript; to run both on the client and server side; so type annotations can help you scale your code across different teams & help catch refactoring bugs earlier.
 Though YMMV so relax, don't worry - just enjoy CoffeeScript / UberScript and see if/when you wanna annotate some code with type annotations.

 We hope to keep UberScript syntax 100% compatible with regular CoffeeScript (but just with the optional type annotations added) so you should be able to mix and match CoffeeScript, UberScript, JavaScript and even Java (via GWT) on a project.